+TABL E OF CONTENTS 2

-IMPC ORTANT CONTACTS .4
+IMPC ORTANT CONTACTS 5

-1. INTRODUCTION, AIMS AND ETHOS .5
+1. INTRODUCTION, AIMS AND ETHOS 5

-2. LEGISLATION AND STATUTORY GUIDANCE .6
+2. LEGISLATION AND STATUTORY GUIDANCE 7

-3. DEFINITIONS .8
+3. DEFINITIONS D

-4. EQUALITY STATEMENT 1 I O
+4. EQUALITY STATEMENT12 2

-5. ROLES AND RESPONSIBILITIES 1 1
+5. ROLES AND RESPONSIBILITIES 1: 3

-5.1 ALL STAFF 1 1
+5.1 ALL STAFF 4

-5.2 THE DESIGNATED SAFEGUARDING LEAD (DSL) 1 4
+THE DESIGNATED SAFEGUARDING LEAD (DSL)

-5.3 THE GOVERNING BOARD 15
+THE GOVERNING BOARD

-5.4 THE HEADTEACHER/HEAD OF SCHOOL 1 6
+5.4 THE HEADTEACHER/HEAD OF SCHOOL 0

-6. CONFIDENTIALITY 1 8
+6. CONFIDENTIALITY 1

-7. RECOGNISING ABUSE AND TAKING ACTION 2 20
+7. RECOGNISING ABUSE AND TAKING ACTION 23 3

-7.1 IF A CHILD IS SUFFERING OR LIKELY TO SUFFER HARM, OR IN IMMEDIATE DANGER 20
+7.1 IF A CHILD IS SUFFERING OR LIKELY TO SUFFER HARM, OR IN IMMEDIATE DANGER 4

-7.2 IF A CHILD MAKES A DISCLOSURE TO YOU 2 20
+7.2 2 IF A CHILD MAKES A DISCLOSURE TO YOU 4

-7.3 IF YOU DISCOVER THAT FGM HAS TAKEN PLACE, OR A PUPIL IS AT RISK OF FGM 21
+7.3 IF YOU DISCOVER THAT FGM HAS TAKEN PLACE, OR A PUPIL IS AT RISK OF FGM 5

 IF YOU HAVE CONCERNS ABOUT A CHILD (AS OPPOSED TO BELIEVING A CHILD IS SUFFERING OR LIKELY SUFFER FROM HARM, OR IS IN IMMEDIATE DANGER)

-7.5 IF YOU HAVE CONCERNS ABOUT EXTREMISM 2 24
+7.5 IF YOU HAVE CONCERNS ABOUT EXTREMISM В

-7.6 IF YOU HAVE A MENTAL HEALTH CONCERN 2 24
+7.6 IF YOU HAVE A MENTAL HEALTH CONCERN В

-7.7 CONCERNS ABOUT A STAFF MEMBER, SUPPLY TEACHER OR VOLUNTEER 25
+7.7 CONCERNS ABOUT A STAFF MEMBER, SUPPLY TEACHER OR VOLUNTEER 1

-7.8 ALLEGATIONS OF ABUSE MADE AGAINST OTHER PUPILS 2 25
+7.8 ALLEGATIONS OF ABUSE MADE AGAINST OTHER PUPILS 1

-7.9 Sexting 27
+7.9 SEXTING 3

+8. ONLINE SAFETY AND THE USE OF MOBILE TECHNOLOGY 7

+8.1 ARTIFICIAL INTELLIGENCE (AI) 9

-8. NOTIFYING PARENTS AND CARERS 31
+9. NOTIFYING PARENTS AND CARERS O

-9. PUPILS WITH SPECIAL EDUCATIONAL NEEDS AND DISABILITIES 32
+10. PUPILS WITH SPECIAL EDUCATIONAL NEEDS AND DISABILITIES 4 1

-10. PUPILS WITH A SOCIAL WORKER 33
+11. PUPILS WITH A SOCIAL WORKER 2

-11. LOOKED-AFTER AND PREVIOUSLY LOOKED-AFTER CHILDREN 34
+12. LOOKED-AFTER AND PREVIOUSLY LOOKED-AFTER CHILDREN 3.

-12. MOBILE PHONES AND CAMERAS 35
+13. PUPILS WHO ARE LESBIAN, GAY, BISEXUAL OR GENDER QUESTIONING 44

-13. COMPLAINTS AND CONCERNS ABOUT SCHOOL SAFEGUARDING POLICIES 36
+14. COMPLAINTS AND CONCERNS ABOUT SCHOOL SAFEGUARDING POLICIES 45

-13. 1 COMPLAINTS AGAINST STAFF 36
+14 1.1 COMPLAINTS AGAINST STAFF 45

-13 3.2 WHISTLE-BLOWING 36
+14 1.2 WHISTLE-BLOWING 45

-14. RECORD-KEEPING 37
+15. RECORD-KEEPING 46

-15. TRAINING 38
+16. TRAINING 47

-15 5.1 All STAFF 38
+16 5.1 A LL STAFF 47

-15 5.2 THE DSLs 39
+16 5.2 THE DSLs 48

-15 5.3 GOVERNORS 39
+16 5.3 GOVERNORS 48

-15 5.4 RECRUITMENT - INTERVIEW PANELS 39
+16 5.4 RECRUITMENT - INTERVIEW PANELS 48

-15 5.5 STAFF WHO HAVE CONTACT WITH PUPILS AND FAMILIES 39
+16 5.5 STAFF WHO HAVE CONTACT WITH PUPILS AND FAMILIES 48

-16. MONITORING ARRANGEMENT 40
+17. MONITORING ARRANGEMENT 49

-17. LINKS WITH OTHER POLICIES 40
+18. LINKS WITH OTHER POLICIES 49

-18. APPENDIXES 41
+19. APPENDIXES 50

-AF PPENDIX ONE: TYPES OF ABUSE 41
+AF PPENDIX ONE: TYPES OF ABUSE 50

-AF PPENDIX TWO: SAFER RECRUITMENT AND DBS CHECKS - POLICY AND PROCEDURES 43
+AF PPENDIX TWO: SAFER RECRUITMENT AND DBS CHECKS - POLICY AND PROCEDURES 52

 New staff

 Existing staff

 Agency and third-party staff

 Contractors

-Trainee/student teachers Volunteers
+Trainee/student teachers

+Volunteers

 Governors

 Staff working in alternative provision settings

 Adults who supervise pupils on work experience

 Pupils staying with host families

 PPENDIX THREE: ALLEGATIONS OF ABUSE MADE AGAINST STAFF

 Suspension of the accused until the case is resolved

 Definitions for outcomes of allegation investigations

-Procedure for dealing with allegations 52
+Procedure for dealing with allegations

-Primary and Early Years: 54
+Primary and Early Years:

 Timescales

 Specific actions

 Confidentiality

 Record-keeping

 References Learning lessons

 PPENDIX 4: SPECIFIC SAFEGUARDING ISSUES

-Child-on-Child Sexual Violence and Sexual Harassment

 Child-on-Child Sexual Violence and Sexual Harassment Children Absent from Education

+Ciliaren Absent Jioin Education /Z

 Child Criminal Exploitation

-Child Sexual Exploitation
+Child Sexual Exploitation 74

-Domestic Abuse
+Domestic Abuse 75

 Homelessness

-So-called 'honour-based' abuse (including FGM and forced marriage) 64
+So-called 'honour-based' abuse (including FGM and forced marriage) 76

-Preventing radicalisation 67
+Preventing radicalisation

-Checking the identity and suitability of visitors 69
+Checking the identity and suitability of visitors 81

-Non-collection of children 70
+Non-collection of children 82

-Missing pupils 70
+Missing pupils